josephhklier/josephLatin/synopsis1.md

 Synopsis

-(Present, Imperfect, Perefect)
+(Present, Imperfect, Perfect)

 1. amo, amare, amavi, amatus

-3rd singular active / passive : amat, amabat, amavit, amatur, amabatur, amatusa **Review how the perfect passive is formed: it combines the fourth part with a form of *to be*.**
+3rd singular active / passive : amat, amabat, amavit, amatur, amabatur, amatusa **Review how the perfect passive is formed: it combines the fourth part with a form of *to be*.**  amatus est

-3rd plural active / passive : amant, amabant, amaverunt, amatur, amabantur, amatia **Review how the perfect passive is formed: it combines the fourth part with a form of *to be*.**
+3rd plural active / passive : amant, amabant, amaverunt, amatur, amabantur, amatia **Review how the perfect passive is formed: it combines the fourth part with a form of *to be*.** amabantur

 2nd singular active / passive : amas, amabas, amavis, amaris, amabaris, amatusa **Check the perfect active ending and the perfect passive form**